Ian Yuill: Political career

 Yuill was elected to represent the Auchinyell division of the former Grampian Regional Council on 5 May 1994 and subsequently to represent the Morningside ward of the then newly created Aberdeen City Council on 6 April 1995.

 He has continued to represent the same general area of Aberdeen through a number of ward name and ward boundary changes and currently represents the Airyhall/Broomhill/Garthdee ward.
 He was most recently re-elected in May 2022.

-On 18 May 2022 Yuill was appointed Co-Leader of Aberdeen City Council as part of a Partnership Agreement between the Liberal Democrats and the Scottish National Party (SNP) to form a coalition to lead the Council.
+On 18 May 2022, Yuill was appointed Co-Leader of Aberdeen City Council as part of a Partnership Agreement between the Liberal Democrats and the Scottish National Party (SNP) to form a coalition to lead the Council.

 Other electoral activity

 Yuill was the Liberal Democrat candidate in Dundee East at the 1992 general election, where he came fourth with 1,725 votes (4.05%).

-Yuill stood for election to the Scottish Parliament in the 1999 election, being an unsuccessful candidate on the North East Scotland regional list.
+Yuill stood for election to the Scottish Parliament in the 1999 election, being an unsuccessful candidate in the North East Scotland electoral region.

 He later ran in the Aberdeen South constituency at the 2001 general election.
 Yuill took second place with 10,308 votes (27.9%), while the incumbent Labour MP, Anne Begg, was returned with an increased majority.

 He again stood for Aberdeen South in the 2019 general election, where he finished in third place with 11% of the vote.
 On that occasion, the constituency was won by SNP candidate Stephen Flynn, who took the seat from the Conservatives.

-At the 2021 Scottish Parliament election, Yuill ran in Aberdeen South and North Kincardine, and the North East Scotland Region.On the constituency vote, he received 2,889 votes (7.4%), taking fourth place.
+At the 2021 Scottish Parliament election, Yuill ran in the Aberdeen South and North Kincardine constituency and the North East Scotland electoral region.
+On the constituency vote, he received 2,889 votes (7.4%), taking fourth place.

-On the regional list, the Liberal Democrats' share of the vote dropped by 1% to 18,051 votes (5%), which saw the party lose their seat.Yuill had been placed fourth on the party list.
+On the regional list, the Liberal Democrats' share of the vote dropped by 1% to 18,051 votes (5%), which saw the party lose their seat.
+Yuill had been placed fourth on the party list.